vebb374/obs-overlays-dad/README.md

     ```bash
     npm run dev
     ```
     The app will be available at `http://localhost:5173`.
+A `scene.json` file will be created in the project root to store your layout.

 ## 🖥️ Usage Guide